Miral-Alabdullah/Reading-Notes/Code201/Read03.md

 <br>

-* Marging: The space between the borders.
+* Margin: The space between the borders.

 * Padding: The space between the content and the border.